73 per cent

-They warn that livestock-associated MRSA (LA-MRSA) has caused infections in people in the UK, and

-    experience from other countries suggests that, for MRSA ST398 in particular, there is a real danger

-    that it will spread widely in livestock unless changes in farm antibiotic use are introduced
+They warn that livestock-associated MRSA (LA-MRSA) has caused infections in people in the UK, and experience from other countries suggests that, for MRSA ST398 in particular, there is a real danger that it will spread widely in livestock unless changes in farm antibiotic use are introduced urgently.

-    urgently.

-    LA-MRSA has emerged recently and rapidly; less than ten years ago, MRSA had never been detected in

-    pigs, and the very small number of cases found in other farm animals were believed to have been

-    incidental transfers from humans.
+LA-MRSA has emerged recently and rapidly; before 2005, MRSA had never been detected in pigs, and the very small number of cases found in other farmed animals were believed to have been incidental transfers from humans.

 In 2015, E. coli bacteria were discovered in a pig in China that were resistant to colistin.

-    Scientists then tested samples from animals as they were slaughtered, retail meat from supermarkets

-    and street markets, and samples previously taken from patients in two hospitals, collected between

-    2011 and 2014.
-The gene they discovered, called mcr-1, which causes resistance to colistin, was
+Scientists then tested samples from animals as they were slaughtered, retail meat from supermarkets and street markets, and samples previously taken from patients in two hospitals, collected between 2011 and 2014.
+The gene they discovered, called mcr-1, which causes resistance to colistin, was present in:

-    present in:

 - 78 (15 per cent) of 523 samples of raw pork and chicken meat